 For this installment of “Nonprofit of the Month,” we sat down with Project Healing Waters Fly Fishing (PWHFF) to better understand how they use fly fishing and related activities to help thousands of U.S. military veterans and active personnel.
-PHFF relies on 4,000+ volunteers and tax deductible donations to carry out their commendable and important work.
+PHWFF relies on 4,000+ volunteers and tax deductible donations to carry out their commendable and important work.
 Keep reading for more on PHWFF and how you can help or get involved!

 Flylords: Can you give us a brief overview of Project Healing Waters Fly Fishing?